RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: Discussion on Notable Discovered Architectures

-We find that \method's performance depends on the number of spatial locations (e.g. resolution divided by patch size) rather than resolution or patch size individually.
-Scaling resolution while fixing patch size yields similar results to scaling patch size while fixing resolution, since vision transformers are agnostic to absolute input resolution after the patchify-and-project stage.
-To verify this, we constructed an alternative family with fixed resolution ($640$) and varied patch sizes to preserve the number of spatial locations.
-Specifically, we evaluate \method \ (nano) with a patch size of $27$, \method \ (small) with a patch size of $21$, and \method \ (medium) with a patch size of $18$, achieving results nearly identical to the Pareto-optimal family.
-Notably, patch sizes of $27$ and $18$ were unseen during training, demonstrating \method's strong generalization to novel patch sizes.
+Next, we find that \method's performance is more correlated with the total number of spatial locations (e.g. resolution divided by patch size) rather than resolution or patch size alone.
+Scaling resolution with a fixed patch size yields similar results to scaling patch size with a fixed resolution, since vision transformers are agnostic to absolute input resolution after the patchify-and-project operation.
+To verify this, we constructed an alternative model family with fixed resolution ($640$) and varied patch sizes to preserve the total number of spatial locations.
+Specifically, we evaluate \method \ (nano) with a patch size of $27$, \method \ (small) with a patch size of $21$, and \method \ (medium) with a patch size of $18$.
+Surprisingly, all model results are nearly identical to the Pareto-optimal family.
+Notably, patch sizes of $27$ and $18$ were unseen during training, demonstrating \method's strong generalization to novel patch sizes \citep{beyer2023flexivit}.
+However, we find that this trend does not hold for \method-Seg because segmentation features are always upsampled to $\frac{1}{4}$ of the input image resolution.
+As a result, scaling \method-Seg's input resolution affects both the number of spatial locations and the segmentation feature resolution.
+Specifically, \method-Seg (nano, small, medium) uses input resolutions of 312, 384, and 432 with patch size 12, yielding segmentation feature resolutions of 78, 96, and 108 and 26, 32, and 36 spatial locations, respectively.
+In contrast, increasing patch size alone (e.g., patch size 16 at input resolution 576) preserves spatial locations while increasing segmentation feature resolution.
+As a result, although \method\ (medium) and \method-Seg (medium) both use 36 spatial locations, \method-Seg operates at lower input resolution, demonstrating that coupling segmentation feature resolution with input resolution shifts the Pareto-optimal operating point.